KAOS GL: History

 Founded in 1994, KAOS GL is one of the oldest LGBT rights organisations in Turkey.
 Students at Ankara University including Yasemin Öz met to discuss LGBTIQ issues and decided to start the group.

 Struggle for legal registration

 In July 2005, KAOS GL applied for Association status with the Ministry of the Interior.
 Subsequently, Ankara's deputy governor Selahattin Ekremoğlu petitioned a court to close the organisation, referring to articles 56 and 4721 of the Turkish Civil Code prohibiting establishment of an organisation that is against laws and morality.
 The threat of closure was criticized by the International Lesbian and Gay Association and Human Rights Watch, who considered it a violation of basic rights and yet another attempt at suppressing civil society in Turkey.
-On 12 October 2005, Ankara prosecutor Kursat Kayral however decided not to proceed with the case, concluding that homosexuality can't be equated with immorality.
+In October 2005, Ankara prosecutor Kursat Kayral however decided not to proceed with the case, concluding that homosexuality can't be equated with immorality.
 While in 2008 similar charges were brought against Istanbul-based LGBT organisation Lambda Istanbul, KAOS GL has been a legally registered non-government organisation (NGO) since October 2005.

+Immorality and obscenity court cases

+A 2006 magazine was banned for over 5 years because some unspecified articles and pictures were “contrary to the principle of protecting public morality”, but eventually issued after a ruling by the European Court of Human Rights.